Cr1ms0nC0de/Cr1ms0nC0de.github.io/README.md

 ## Certifications

-- 3D printing Certified at The Spark
+- 3D printing Certified at The Spark on 9/25/2023
+- Cricut and Design Space Certified at The Spark on 10/11/2023
+- Multi-Needle Embroidery Machine Certified at The Spark on 10/17/2023
+- Recording Booth Certified at The Spark on 10/17/2023

 ## Interests